Generic Name: ecallantide (e-KAL-lan-tide)

 Brand Name: Kalbitor

 Severe, and sometimes life-threatening, allergic reactions have occurred in patients who use ecallantide.
 These symptoms can be similar to the condition you are being treated for, hereditary angioedema (HAE).
-Tell your doctor right away if you have any symptoms of an allergic reaction, including rash; hives; itching; difficulty breathing or swallowing; dizziness; fainting; fast or weak heartbeat; flushing; runny or stuffy nose; sneezing; tightness in the chest; swelling of the mouth, face, lips, or tongue; or unusual hoarseness.
+Tell your doctor right away if you have any symptoms of an allergic reaction, including rash; hives; itching; cough; difficulty breathing or swallowing; dizziness; fainting; fast or weak heartbeat; feeling nervous; flushing; runny or stuffy nose; shortness of breath; sneezing; tightness in the chest or throat; swelling of the mouth, face, lips, throat, or tongue; unusual hoarseness; or wheezing.
 These reactions usually happen within 1 hour after receiving ecallantide.
 Your doctor or nurse will watch you for any signs of an allergic reaction.

 Ecallantide is used for: